rust-lang/rfcs/text/3729-sized-hierarchy.md

 is relaxed.

-Any existing implementation of a trait will be on a type which implement at least `const ValueSized`, therefore a relaxation of the implicit supertrait to `ValueSized` or `Pointee` will be trivially satisfied by any existing implementor.
+Any existing implementation of a trait will be on a type which implement at least `const MetaSized`, therefore a relaxation of the implicit supertrait to `MetaSized` or `Pointee` will be trivially satisfied by any existing implementor.

 ```rust